FrancoLelli/BaSP-M2023/README.md

 ## Week 04
 [GitHub Pages](https://francolelli.github.io/BaSP-M2023/Week-04/index.html)
-We make the landing responsive
+We make the landing responsive.
+In mobile, you will have to remove the display: none in the aside to be able to view it

 ## Authors
 - Franco Gaston Lelli